 4. Water Tubes

 These are the tubes in which water passes and changes into steam.
-The water tubes (10 cm diameter) are inclined to the horizontal and connects the uptake header to the downtake header.
-Due to its inclination, the water tubes are not completely filled with water and water and steam are easily separated.
+The water tubes (10 cm diameter) are inclined to the horizontal and connect the uptake header to the down take header.
+Due to its inclination, the water tubes are not completely filled with water, and water and steam are easily separated.

 5. Baffle Plates

 The Baffle plates are present within the water tubes.
 It causes hot gases to move upwards and downwards and again upwards before leaving the chimney.
 Baffle plates are provided to deflect hot flue gases.